Hippodrome, London: The London Hippodrome

 Renovated yet again, the building was reopened as a nightclub/restaurant called The London Hippodrome by nightclub tycoon Peter Stringfellow in 1983.
 Some years later, Stringfellow sold it to a chain company called European Leisure.
 Under the stewardship of David Chipping the club went on to win many BEDA and DI awards, regularly attracting crowds in excess of 2,000.
 Following its sale to Luminar, the club soon went out of fashion.
 It was not until April 2004 that the Hippodrome regained its standing, when it was transformed into Cirque at the Hippodrome.
 The interior was taken back to hues of reds and golds, and burlesque was the theme.
 Cirque at the Hippodrome won the BEDA award for best UK nightclub in 2004.

-It was revealed in October 2005 that the club had lost its public drinks licence and would no longer be able to serve alcohol, as the local police did not want what they called "vertical drinking" (the majority of patrons standing rather than sitting) in Leicester Square.
+It was reported in October 2005 that the club had lost its public drinks licence and would no longer be able to serve alcohol, as the local police did not want what they called "vertical drinking" (the majority of patrons standing rather than sitting) in Leicester Square.
 The police also shut down most of the venues in the local area.
 Following this, in December 2005, the club was eventually forced to close, following reports of violence involving rival gangs after they had left the building of the Hippodrome, which reflected on its closure later in Westminster licensing court.